niesssiobhan/data-structures-and-algorithms/code-challenges/hashTable/readme.md

 ##### Challenge
 * Write a function that accepts a lengthy string parameter.
 * Without utilizing any of the built-in library methods available to your language, return the first word to occur more than once in that provided string.
+#### `tree-intersection.js`
+##### Challenge
+* Write a function called tree_intersection that takes two binary tree parameters.
+* Without utilizing any of the built-in library methods available to your language, return a set of values found in both trees.

 ## Approach & Efficiency
+### Hashtable
-* The Big O for this would be 0(1) since iit will going through a linked list, looping through an array once.
+* The Big O for this would be O(1) since iit will going through a linked list, looping through an array once.
 * My approach was to require in the linked list for my hashtable

+### reapatedWord
-* The Big O for this owould be 0(n) since it would have to loop through the lengthof the arry and it could be any length.
+* The Big O for this would be O(n) since it would have to loop through the lengthof the arry and it could be any length.
 * My approach to this was to require in my hashtable and methods and to split it to only contain the first most common word and return it.

+### tree-intersection
+* The Big O for this would be O(n) and O(h) since you wouldnt know how deep and wide the trees would be
+* My approach for this was to walk trhough each tree down the right side and then down the left side.
+Them t do the same for the second tree and put all of the common values founf into an empty array.

 ## API
 * `hash(key)`